Aureuma/GitKat/docs/cookbook/14-scrub-internal-hostname.md

 ## Notes

 - Add more mappings if multiple internal domains exist.
-- For full coverage, re-clone without --depth.
+- History rewrites require a full clone.
+Shallow clones can fail to rewrite parents.